MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 # Add conditionals and stages

 The prior [Trigger approval module](./trigger-approval.md) provided tasks and steps required to create a Contoso Coffee machine request and begin the self approval of the machine request.
-In this module you will add additional input information into the Business approval process so that the workflow includes a Manager approval stage when the value of the Machine request is above $400.
+This module involves changing the input information of the Business approval process so that the workflow includes a Manager approval stage when the value of the Machine request is more than $400.

 ## Task 1 - Open the Business Approval Process